navapbc/template-application-nextjs/docs/decisions/app/0003-design-system.md

 The template will provide U.S. Web Design System styling out of the box.

-We will not follow their [install directions](https://designsystem.digital.gov/documentation/getting-started-for-developers/), which suggests using Gulp as a task runner.
-Instead, to reduce the number of dependencies and configuration, we'll leverage Next.js's and Storybook's built-in Sass support.
+We will not follow their [install documentation](https://designsystem.digital.gov/documentation/getting-started-for-developers/), which suggests using Gulp as a task runner.
+Instead, to reduce the number of dependencies and configurations, we'll leverage Next.js's and Storybook's built-in Sass support.
 Copying the USWDS static assets into the project will be handled by a [`postinstall`](https://docs.npmjs.com/cli/v8/using-npm/scripts) script in `package.json`.

 ### Positive Consequences